 Calorie information will need to be displayed at the point of choice for the customer, such as physical menus, online menus, food delivery platforms and food labels

 Businesses are also required to display the statement ‘adults need around 2000 kcal a day’ on their menus where food is chosen from a menu, or otherwise on a label where it can be seen by customers when making their food choices.
-Children’s menus are exempt from displaying the statement referencing daily calorie needs as the calorie requirements of a child vary with age and are less than that of an adult
+Children’s menus are exempt from displaying the statement referencing daily calorie needs as the calorie requirements of a child vary with age and are less than those of an adult

-At the present time, no plans to introduce this legislation into smaller food businesses have been announced
+At the present time, no plans to introduce this legislation into smaller food businesses have been announced.

-This has yet to be announced
+This has yet to be announced.

 Specific exemptions applying to food include: